 ACGT funding of sarcoma research

-ACGT has been at the forefront of advancing research into cell and gene therapies for more than 20 years and awarding more than $34 million to 63 scientists for innovative cell and gene therapy research projects.
+ACGT has been at the forefront of advancing research into cell and gene therapies for more than 20 years and investing more than $37 million in groundbreaking research.

 Our efforts have led to FDA approvals of CAR T-cell therapies for blood cancer patients, and more recent grants focus on treatment of solid tumors such as sarcomas.